Population Health Forum logo

 WHY do people in these countries live longer than we do in the United States?

 OUR GREATEST HEALTH HAZARD is the economic "gap" between the rich and the poor.
 With greater economic inequality comes worse health — lower life expectancy and higher mortality rates.
-The U.S. spends the most money on health care, but ties for 25th place in life expectancy.
+The U.S. spends the most money on health care, but falls behind the other rich nations in life expectancy.

 All of the countries that rank higher in the Health Olympics have a smaller gap in income distribution between their richest and poorest citizens.